mcneel/developer.rhino3d.com/_guide_topics/rhinopython/your-first-python-script-in-rhino-windows.md

 layout: toc-guide-page
 ---

-## Your first Script

-This tutorial shows you how to display a message box in Rhino that says "Hello World".
-It covers the most basic concepts for editing,  loading and running scripts.
+You will learn how to display a message box in Rhino that says "Hello World."
+It covers the most basic concepts for editing, loading, and running scripts.

-#### The Complete Script
+## The Complete Script

 ```python
 import rhinoscriptsyntax as rs